jamesjingyi/free-mac-apps/README.md

 I have a full Google Sheet [here](https://docs.google.com/spreadsheets/d/1QwpL1hjc878nSpuWTZwgIOyCc4r4pMusmxD6eC2UIXA/edit?usp=sharing), and I've just done an audit for 2024!

+> I also have a full breakdown of the different Shortcuts I use in iOS and watchOS - have a look [here](https://github.com/jamesjingyi/ios-shortcuts).

 ### Please add suggestions as [issues](https://github.com/jamesjingyi/free-mac-apps/issues)!